 This program initiates students into graduate-level study of mathematics.
-It is the place to begin graduate work, unless you are transferring from another program.
-The two year program is designed to provide both breadth and depth in mathematics.
+For many, it is the place to begin graduate work.
+The two-year program is designed to provide both breadth and depth in mathematics.
 Students completing the Master's program are prepared to proceed into the workforce, enter a PhD program in the mathematical sciences, or to pursue an advanced degree in an allied discipline.
 Breadth is attained through completing a specified number of "core" courses, while depth is normally attained by writing an expository paper or a thesis.
 (There is also an exam option.)
 Students may receive a MA degree rather than an MS by showing proficiency in a language other than English.

-Here's a checklist that gives an overview of requirements for a Masters in Mathematics: checklist for Masters students.
+See also a checklist that gives an overview of requirements for a Masters in Mathematics.
 See the current graduate handbook for a more detailed explanation of departmental and university requirements.

 Mathematics Graduate Program